minimiYakgwa/7Week_DesignPatterns/README.md

 # 7Week_DesignPatterns

-this repository is BCSD 7Week HomeWork.
+this repository is BCSD 7Week Singleton Pattern HomeWork.